I’m passionate about helping people build competence and confidence in the space between reality and possibility, and live more meaningful lives.

 I began that work as an ‘accidental’ manager and leader, but over the years that followed I discovered a passion for developing and leading high performance teams in high stakes environments.
 When I returned from maternity leave in 2017 I had the opportunity to formalise my knowledge and experience through mentoring and a two year leadership programme based on the UK Government’s Apprenticeship scheme, resulting in Chartered Manager status.

 However the greatest transformation took place as I began to integrate the joint challenges of leadership and motherhood.
 Theoretical knowing was being replaced by a lived experience of the complex challenges being human at work.
-Through this I came to understand that our inner landscape is our richest resource for meaningful change.
+Through this I came to understand that our inner landscape is our richest resource for meaningful change, and thus Liminal Play was born in February 2020 – just a few weeks before the pandemic.

 Continuing Professional Development